Center modifies admissions policies

 Please remain with your vehicle and horse.

-An EMC team member will greet you in the trailer parking lot with your admission forms and will bring your horse into the facility for evaluation.
+An Equine Medical Center team member will greet you in the trailer parking lot with your admission forms and will bring your horse into the facility for evaluation.

 After your horse is evaluated, the veterinarian will discuss a plan for your horse’s care with you by phone.